hantingxie/gamesparks-docs-v2/MARKDOWN/Documentation/Configurator/Cloud Code.md

 The *User Messages* list contains an entry for each Message that can be returned from the GameSparks platform:
 * Before a Message is sent out to each player within a Challenge, the corresponding script is executed allowing you to run custom code on the platform.
 * You can access the current player who received the message using *Spark.getPlayer()*.
+* If you attach Cloud Code to the message, it will be executed *multiple* times - each time it is sent out to a player.

 ### Global Messages